Noino/sessioneer.nvim/README.md

     Auto Restore:
     When you open Neovim in a directory with a previously saved session, it restores the session seamlessly.

+Example of how i utilize this can be gleaned from [my configs](https://github.com/Noino/hyprlander) (which i use both on KDE and Hyprland)

 ## Commands

 maybe later?